 Instructions

-• In a large bowl, whisk together the mashed/blended cottage cheese, beaten egg, melted butter, and salt until well combined.
+• Mix the wet ingredients.
+In a large bowl, whisk together the blended cottage cheese, beaten egg, melted butter, and kosher salt until well combined.

-• Stir in the activated yeast mixture.
-Gradually add the flour, mixing until a soft, slightly sticky dough forms.
+• Build the dough.
+Stir in the activated yeast mixture, then gradually add the flour, mixing until a soft, slightly sticky dough forms.

-• Turn the dough onto a lightly floured surface and knead by hand for 8–10 minutes until smooth and elastic.
-If using a stand mixer: use the dough hook on medium speed for 6 minutes until the dough pulls away from the sides of the bowl.
+• Knead.
+Turn the dough onto a lightly floured surface and knead by hand for 8–10 minutes until smooth and elastic.
+With a stand mixer: use the dough hook on medium speed for 6 minutes until the dough pulls away from the sides of the bowl.

-• Place the dough in a lightly greased bowl, cover with a towel, and let rise in a warm place for 60–90 minutes, or until doubled in size.
-(For a warm environment, place in a switched-off oven with the light on.)
+• First rise.
+Place the dough in a lightly greased bowl, cover with a clean towel, and let rise in a warm place for 60–90 minutes, or until doubled in size.
+A switched-off oven with the light on is the easiest warm spot.

-• Punch down the dough, shape it into a smooth log, and place it into a greased 9×5-inch loaf pan.
-Cover lightly and let rise again for 30–45 minutes, or until the dough puffs up over the pan’s edge.
+• Shape and second rise.
+Punch down the dough and shape it into a log roughly the length of a 9×5-inch loaf pan.
+Place seam-side down in a greased loaf pan.
+Cover lightly and let rise for another 30–45 minutes, or until the dough puffs just over the rim of the pan.

-• Let cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing.
+• Cool before slicing.
+Let the loaf cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing.
+Slicing warm bread compresses the crumb.

 Notes